-§ 145-10 Purpose; permit required.
+§ 330-1 Purpose; permit required.

 These regulations are intended to protect the public health and general welfare by ensuring that private wells are constructed, deconstructed or decommissioned in a manner which will protect the quality of the groundwater derived from private wells.
-The property owner or designated representative of an owner proposing to construct or deconstruct a well shall obtain a permit from the Board of Health.
-The well contractor must have the well permit (See Emergencies under § 145-26) in his possession at the specific job site during all aspects of the well drilling process.
+Therefore, the property owner or designated representative of an owner proposing to construct or deconstruct a well shall obtain a permit therefore from the Board of Health.
+The well contractor must have the well permit (See Emergencies under § 330-17) in his/her/their possession at the specific job site during all aspects of the well drilling process.

-§ 145-11 Authority.
+§ 330-2 Authority.

-These regulations are adopted by the Town of Harvard Board of Health, as authorized by MGL c.
-111, § 31.
+These regulations are adopted by the Town of Groton Board of Health, as authorized by MGL C. 111, § 31.
 These regulations supersede all previous regulations adopted by the Board of Health regarding the construction and deconstruction of private wells.

-§ 145-12 Definitions.
+§ 330-3 Definitions.

-As used in this article, the following definitions shall have the meanings indicated:
+A. As used in this chapter, the following definitions shall have the meanings indicated: